Python Regius (king Python)

 Hours of light: 12 hours

-The king python is a real bottom dweller and will not see you climb that quickly.
-For this reason, unlike many other constrictor snakes, it does not require climbing facilities.
-They do appreciate a lot of hiding places.
-This can be done by using a flower pot, firewood or dried leaves.
+The ball python is a true ground dweller and you will not often see it climbing.
+For this reason, unlike many other constrictor snakes, it does not require climbing opportunities.
+However, they do appreciate plenty of hiding places.
+This can be provided by using a flowerpot, a piece of wood, or dried leaves.

-Unlike many other snakes, the king python cannot regulate its temperature by moving higher or lower in the enclosure.
-For this reason, the python needs a warm and a cool place in the enclosure.
-The warm spot should be between 27-30c and the cool spot between 24-26c.
-This way a difference can be created by using a heat spot or a heat mat.
+Unlike many other snakes, the ball python cannot regulate its temperature by moving higher or lower in the enclosure.
+For this reason, the python requires a warm and a cool spot in the enclosure.
+The warm spot should be between 30-33°C and the cool spot between 24-27°C. This difference can be created by using a heat spot or a heating mat.

 Character

-Quiet character.
-The more the animal gets used to human contact.
+Calm character.
+The more the animal becomes accustomed to human contact.

 Points of attention

-It is advisable to get the king python used to handling and to humans from an early age.
-If this is not done, they can acquire a defensive character.
+It is recommended to accustom the ball python to handling and to humans from a young age.
+If this is not done, they may develop a defensive temperament.

 Costs and Purchase

-Legislation: The king python falls under CITES II, to own this snake you need CITES or transfer papers.
-You should get this with the purchase.
+Legislation: The ball python falls under CITES II; to own this snake, you need CITES or transfer papers.
+You should receive these upon purchase.

-Unexpected costs: Costs have been incurred when your snake accidentally gets sick or your equipment breaks down.
+Unexpected costs: Costs are incurred if your snake happens to get sick or your equipment breaks down.